kestra-io/docs/content/blogs/2022-10-05-kestra-snowflake.md

 image: /blogs/2022-10-05-kestra-snowflake.jpg
 ---

 Snowflake is one of the most popular cloud data warehouse technologies.
-This post demonstrates Kestra plugins for Snowflake data management, including event-driven triggers based on changes in your Snowflake data, file management and queries.
+This post demonstrates Kestra plugins for Snowflake data management, including event-driven triggers based on changes in your Snowflake data, file management, and queries.

 ## About Snowflake ##